toastmod/291Project/README.md

     - Customers
     - Reports
 - **Grant**
-  - Reservation Menu - Both Employee and Customers
+  - Reservation Menu - Employees
-  - Home menu on Customers Main Screen will lead to Car Reservation menu
-  - Home menu on Employee Home Screen
   - -> buttons to navigate to:
     - Create a Reservation (both customers and employees have this)
           - Leads to reservation user control, with filters and a table view that will show query results.
 Described below in Todo.